dturanski/vehicle-manufacturing/README.md

 The process is not linear - once the body is built, add engine, add transmission, add trim can happen in parallel, in any order.

-The QA step cannot be completed until the assembly is complete.
+The inspect vehicle step cannot be completed until the assembly is complete.